The Founder’s Journey:

 When policy restricted one path, I found another.

 I deployed to Afghanistan.
 I joined the regional Honor Guard and conducted hundreds of funeral services for fallen veterans.
 I became the Leading Petty Officer of a mobile training team on a counter-narcotics task force.
-I always get asked, so this was my favorite job I’ve had in the Navy: training foreign forces in small boat tactics and maritime interdiction across the Pacific as the resident mechanic, as well as the team’s mission planning and weapons expert.
+(Since I always get asked, this was my favorite assignment I’ve had in the Navy: training foreign forces in small boat tactics and maritime interdiction across the Pacific as the team’s mission planning and weapons expert.)

 In a world where nothing was guaranteed, reputation became my currency.

 And with the underlying primary goal of eventually, somehow, converting to active duty… I extended whenever I could.
-Any job security was preferred to the rat race of applying for a new set of orders and hoping for the best.
+Any job security was preferred to the rat race of applying for a new set of orders and hoping for the best (exactly like applying for jobs in the civilian sector).

 But even then, there were limits.